F5CodeGuru/asm342/module2/lab4/lab4.rst

 .. code-block:: bash

-        curl -sk -u admin:password -X GET https://10.1.1.245/mgmt/tm/asm/policies | jq .items[0].id
+        curl -sk -u admin:password -X GET https://<bigip>/mgmt/tm/asm/policies | jq .items[0].id

 |

+The policy id should be output.

 Since the id is attribute of the policy, you add a '.' in to jump into that item's (policy) id field.

 |
 |

-Recall that ASM policy id are actually a random string and not the actually name, think about how one could extract the name using jq.
+Recall that ASM policy id are actually a random string and not the actually name, think about how one could extract the name using jq for the first policy.
 Can you come up with this on your own?

-`Answer jq Name <answermodule3lab4-jqName.html>`_
+`Answer jq Name <answermodule2lab4-jqName.html>`_

 How would one extract the enforcement mode?

-`Answer jq Enforcement Mode <answermodule3lab4-jqEnforcement.html>`_
+`Answer jq Enforcement Mode <answermodule2lab4-jqEnforcement.html>`_